 A small, location-specific fixed fee is applicable for withdrawing money from your Wise account to a bank account.

-Holding money up to a limit is free in 50+ currencies.
+Holding money up to a limit is free in over 40 currencies.

 Some examples of how much you can hold (higher for business accounts):